grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/create-data-frames.md

 ---
-id: work-with-data-frames
+id: create-data-frames
-title: Work with data frames
+title: Create data frames
 description: A guide to working with data frames in plugin development.
 keywords:
   - grafana